7rooper/UE4_TressFX/README.md

     * Previously, boneskinning and hair assets were separate files upon exporting from Maya.
 We have combined them into a single file in json format for easier exporter debugging: .tfxjson.
 Upon import into the editor they are converted to binary and saved as UAssets.
 I consider the blender exporter "beta", It hasn't been tested much yet.
 The Maya exporter should be production ready.
 Due to the changes in asset format, old .tfx and .tfxbone binary files are not supported.
 - Platform agnostic (mostly) thanks to unreal's cross compiling

     It should work on any platform that supports SM5 and above.
-However, this needs confirmation/testing as I only have access to test on windows.
+However, this needs confirmation/testing since so far it has only been tested on windows.

 - Two render modes for hair which can be set on a per material basis:

     1. **Opaque**: Opaque mode _should_ support all unreal engine features.
     2. **Order Independent Transparency (OIT)**:
         OIT mode supports most unreal engine features, but is currently limited to 4 dynamic lights (same as the forward renderer).
 Additionally, there are two OIT modes: Shortcut (recommended), and K-Buffer Linked List (experimental).
 The mode used can be set from a Console Variable.
-Information on how they each mode works can be found [here](https://gpuopen.com/tressfx-3-1/).
+Information on how each mode works can be found [here](https://gpuopen.com/tressfx-3-1/).

 - Velocity Rendering
     - To support Temporal Anti Aliasing and more that unreal needs.